SpencerCDixon/SpenceBoy/Docs/dev-log.md

 * Removed StepResult abstraction in favor of having 'execute_one_instruction' have appropriate side effects like handling halting and incrementing cycle count.
+* Fix up the Option class to be useful

 ---